Excel

 ;

-For the member pivot, we’ll use:
+For the member pivot, use this SQL:

 DROP TABLE IF EXISTS excel.pivotted_members;